IPaC is a project planning tool that streamlines the USFWS environmental review process

 Demonstration of Determination Keys (DKeys) using the Louisiana Statewide DKey.

 Using the Consultation Package Builder (Demo only)

-Full demonstration of IPaC's Consultation Package Builder (CPB) that walks users through building a Biological Assessment ("Consultation Package") in CPB.
+Full demonstration of IPaC's Consultation Package Builder (CPB) that walks user through the process to build a biological analysis document ("Consultation Package") in CPB.

 Consultation Package Builder Commercial

 Brief description of the Consultation Package Builder (CPB) tool in IPaC and how it can help users prepare a full consultation package leveraging USFWS data and recommendations.